How to Explore a Career in Digital Marketing

 Edmonton has some great options for learning about digital topics in the community!

-- Join the Digital Edmonton Slack community (e-mail me and I’ll send you an invite!).
+- Join the Digital Edmonton Slack community.
 There you can join in on discussions, get advice, and find out what meetups are going on.

 - Speaking of meetups, try and attend some!
 They are a great opportunity to network with people who do digital marketing or work on digital projects every day.
 I’ve been to a few and they were great!
 Here are some you could start with: